waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failed Attempts:** X=16, X=15, X=14, X=13.
 ### C. Open Puzzles & Hypotheses
 - **CARD KEY Location (Hypothesis):** The key is likely the item at (22, 17) on 5F, behind the gate puzzle.
 - **Giovanni's Location (Hypothesis):** He is likely on the 11th floor behind the doors that require the CARD KEY.
-Test: Find the key, then return to 11F and attempt to open the doors at (7,7) or (11,7).